The Complete Guide to Hiking Half Dome in Yosemite National Park

 How much water should you bring for Half Dome?

+Most hikers should carry 3–4 liters of water.
 There are streams along the trail where you can filter additional water, but you should always carry enough to reach the summit safely.
+Hydration is one of the biggest factors in successfully completing the hike.

 Is the Half Dome cable section dangerous?